Workplace Safety and Insurance Board (WSIB)

 WSIB is committed to providing exceptional programs and services to the people and businesses of Ontario.

-The objective of the WSIB Grants Program is to enhance workers’ compensation system outcomes by supporting innovative proposals that are aligned to our strategic mandate.
+The objective of the WSIB Research Grants Program is to enhance workplace injury and illness insurance system outcomes by supporting innovative proposals that are aligned to their strategic mandate.

 The program accomplishes this through highly practical research and training studies delivered by professionals and organizations that can strengthen Ontario's workers' compensation system now and in the future.

-The 2022 WSIB Research and Grants Program will focus on research that can help make Ontario the safest place to work.
-Three considerations for the competition include:
+The 2024 WSIB Research and Grants Program will focus on research that can help make Ontario the safest place to work.
+Four considerations for the competition include:

 Grant proposals fall into two major categories: research grants and training grants.
 Both proposal types must be highly practical, delivered by leading experts and demonstrate significant potential to improve outcomes for people working in Ontario, employers or the broader compensation system.

-See eligibility criteria to determine who can apply to the WSIB Research and Grants Program.
+See the eligibility criteria located within the Program Overview to determine who can apply to the program.

 If College-level review is required, your College will communicate its earlier internal deadlines.

 Applicant to email application to WSIB.
 Please see "How to Apply" below and the Program Overview instructions.

 All applicants must complete sections 1 to 7 of the Initial Proposal Form.